 We derive a significant portion of our total revenues from sales of licenses of our software applications and related appliance products.
 We do not customize our software or products for a specific end-user customer.
 We sell our software applications and products to end-user customers both directly through our sales force and indirectly through our global network of value-added reseller partners, systems integrators, corporate resellers and original equipment manufacturers.
-Our software and products revenue was 44% and 39% of our total revenues for the three months ended June 30, 2020 and 2019, respectively.
+Our software and products revenue was 45% and 41% of our total revenues for the nine months ended December 31, 2020 and 2019, respectively.

 Our total software and products revenue in any particular period is, to a certain extent, dependent upon our ability to generate revenues from large customer software and products deals.
-Larger deals (transactions greater than \$0.1 million) represented 73% and 62% of our total software and products revenue in the three months ended June 30, 2020 and 2019, respectively.
+Larger deals (transactions greater than \$0.1 million) represented 69% and 64% of our total software and products revenue in the nine months ended December 31, 2020 and 2019, respectively.

-Software and products revenue generated through indirect distribution channels was 90% of total software and products revenue in the three months ended June 30, 2019.
-Software and products revenue generated through direct distribution channels was 10% of total software and products revenue in the three months ended June 30, 2020 and was 3% of total software revenue in the three months ended June 30, 2019.
-The dollar value of software and products revenue generated through indirect distribution channels increased \$7.6 million in the three months ended June 30, 2020 compared to the three months ended June 30, 2019.
-The dollar value of software and products revenue generated through direct distribution channels increased \$5.3 million in the three months ended June 30, 2020 compared to the three months ended June 30, 2019.
+Software and products revenue generated through indirect distribution channels accounted for over 90% of total software and products revenue in both the nine months ended December 31, 2020 and 2019.
+Software and products revenue generated through direct distribution channels accounted for less than 10% of total software and products revenue in both the nine months ended December 31, 2020 and 2019.
+The dollar value of software and products revenue generated through indirect distribution channels increased \$28.4 million in the nine months ended December 31, 2020 compared to the nine months ended December 31, 2019.
+The dollar value of software and products revenue generated through direct distribution channels increased \$0.1 million in the nine months ended December 31, 2020 compared to the nine months ended December 31, 2020 compared to the nine months ended December 31, 2020 compared to the nine months ended December 31, 2020 compared to the nine months ended December 31, 2020 compared to the nine months ended December 31, 2020 compared to the nine months ended December 31, 2020 compared to the nine months ended December 31, 2020 compared to the nine months ended December 31, 2019.
 Deals initiated by our direct sales force are sometimes transacted through indirect channels based on end-user customer requirements, which are not always in our control and can cause this overall percentage split to vary from period-to-period.
-As such, there may be fluctuations in the dollars and percentage of software and products revenue generated through our direct distribution channels from time-to-time.
-We believe that the growth of our software and products revenue, derived from both our indirect channel partners and direct sales force, are key attributes to our long-term growth strategy.
-We will continue to invest in both our channel relationships and direct sales force in the future, but we continue to expect more revenue to be generated through indirect distribution channels over the long term.
-The failure of our indirect distribution channels or our direct sales force to effectively sell our software applications could have a material adverse effect on our revenues and results of operations.
+As such, there may be fluctuations in the dollars and percentage of software and products revenue generated through our direct channel partners and direct sales force, are key attributes to our long-term growth strategy.
+We will continue to invest in both our channel relationships and direct sales force in the future, but we continue to expect more revenue to be generated through indirect distribution channels or our direct sales force to effectively sell our software applications could have a material adverse effect on our revenues and results of operations.